iliabylich/iliabylich.github.io/_posts/2015-08-21-saving-execution-context-for-later-debugging.markdown

 ## Known issues

-I've tested the gem locally with a few projects.
+I have tested the gem locally with a few projects.
 Everything was fine, but:
 1. Encoding.
 The data that the gem produces should be stored in UTF-8
 2. The difference between Rails server and Rails console.
 There are some classes that are loaded only when the server is started (like `Rails::BacktraceCleaner` and some others from `NewRelic` gem).
 You have to require corresponding files manually before loading the binding in the console.